hmteditors/furman_OmegaOneTwelve/Elias/Notes.md

 - There are three images of urn:cite2:hmt:e4.v1:103v.	urn:cite2:hmt:e4img.2017a:e4_139 is an unusable image.
 (1/22/18)
 - There are three images of urn:cite2:hmt:e4.v1:120v.
 (1/29/18)
 - The brackets around urn:cts:greekLit:tlg0012.tlg001.e4:16.58-16.59 and urn:cts:greekLit:tlg0012.tlg001.e4:16.61-16.62 are faded and should be reexamined.
 (3/8/18)
+- There seems to be a folio missing from the image inventory.
+The full page images jump from line 544 to line 629, but in the margins of image for 143v, I can clearly read ἀεικίσσωσι, which is in line 545.
+(3/8/18?